Rishi-Bethi/Quora-For-College/README.md

 # Quora-For-College

     The application is still in early stages, it can be customized according to usage.
-We plan on hosting it as “Aste”, a platform for college students like us to post queries and answer and help out our peers efficiently.
+We plan on hosting it, it is a platform for college students like us to post queries and answer and help out our peers efficiently.
 It can be hosted after adding further features like filtering questions by favorite categories, not allowing a repeated question, tagging an answer, enhancing the profile page like visiting another user, following them etc, allowing image addition in answers as well.
 We can also